Stochastic Molecular Reaction Queueing Network Modeling for In Vitro Transcription Process: Empirical Study

 \subsection{IVT Process Performance Analysis under Different Decisions}

 In this section, we examine the performance of the IVT process under different decision scenarios for the CPPs, considering the CPP-CQA relationship summarized in Table~\ref{table:CPP_and_CQA}.
 It is worth noting that T7 RNAP, Mg, and NTPs play vital roles as raw materials.
 Insufficient concentrations of these components can result in inefficient IVT process performance.
 Conversely, excessively high concentrations of NTPs or imbalanced proportions among different types of NTPs can result in substrate nucleotide competition.
 This leads to a decrease in the transcription reaction rate.
-Therefore, we focus on the pH in the transcription reactor and the concentration of NTP.
-We conducted 30 replications ($R = 30$) for each experimental setting, with a run length of 120 minutes per replication.
+Therefore, we focus on the pH in the transcription reactor and the concentration of NTPs.
+We conducted 30 replications ($R = 30$) for each experimental setting.

 \begin{itemize} \item [(1)] \textbf{pH:} The model was implemented at different pH levels, specifically 7, 7.5, 8, 8.5, and 9.
 All other experimental parameters remained the same as described in Section~\ref{subsec:Validation}.
-The performance of the system, with respect to the RNA yield rate and impurity level, is presented in Table~\ref{tab:pH_result}.
+The performance of the IVT process, with respect to the RNA yield and impurity level, is presented in Table~\ref{tab:pH_result}.

-The efficiency of T7 RNAP is significantly influenced by the reactor environment, and the most optimal condition is pH$\approx 8$.
-Under this condition, the process achieves the highest yield rate of $0.65 \pm 0.01$ with the lowest impurity level of $11.23 \pm 0.19$.
+The efficiency of T7 RNAP is significantly influenced by the reactor environment, and the optimal condition is pH$\approx 8$.
+Under this condition, the process achieves the highest yield of $97.56 \pm 0.82$ with the lowest impurity level of $11.23 \pm 0.19$.
 When the pH is maintained within the range of 7.5 to 8.5, the system demonstrates comparable performance.
-However, when the pH deviates from this range, such as 6.5 or pH 9, the activity of the enzyme declines rapidly.
+However, when the pH deviates from this range, such as pH equal to 7 or 9, the activity of the enzyme declines rapidly.
 As a result, the production rate decreases significantly, and impurities accumulate due to the elevated abortive rate.

-\item [(2)] \textbf{NTPs:} The simulation experiments were performed using different concentrations of NTPs, namely 0.006~M, 0.008~M, 0.01~M, and 0.012 M. The results provide insights into the system's performance, specifically in terms of RNA yield and impurity level, as summarized in Table~\ref{tab:NTP_result}.
+\item [(2)] \textbf{NTPs:} The simulation experiments were performed using different concentrations of NTPs, namely 0.006~M, 0.008~M, 0.01~M, and 0.012 M, with each NTP set at an equal concentration.
+The results provide insights into the system's performance, specifically in terms of RNA yield and impurity level, as summarized in Table~\ref{tab:NTP_result}.